 Dr. Miller is a professor of mathematics at Hardin-Simmons University in Abilene, TX.
 He also teaches introductory astronomy and astronomical research methods at the University.
 He founded IASC in October 2006, and serves as the Vice-President of the Permanent Council of the Global Hands-On Universe Association.

-Mrs. Davis is a 2014 Mathematics graduate of Hardin-Simmons University.
+Mrs. Davis is a Mathematics graduate of Hardin-Simmons University.
 She enjoys astronomy and attended the 2013 Global Hands-On Universe conference in Greece.
-As coordinator, she processes MPC reports and reports discoveries during IASC campaigns.
+As IASC Coordinator, she handles registration and the running of the asteroid search campaigns.

 Mr. Buzzi lives in Italy where he has been a member of the Schiaparelli Astronomical Observatory since 1997.
 He works full time for the Observatory, where he does educational and scientific activities (mainly astrometry of NEOs).
 He collaborates with IASC doing follow-ups of IASC discoveries with local and remote telescopes.